Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Prioritize sleep

-To improve sleep, we usually need to pull a few different levers – there is usually no single solution.
-It’s all about sleep hygiene (completely weird term, we know).
-Lifestyle factors like exercise and diet, routines and schedules, and calming activities are all part of it, and sometimes, select supplements can play an important role too.
+As we know, sleep problems are a common symptom of menopause, and tTo see improvement, we usually need to pull a few different levers – there is usually no single solution.
+It’s all about sleep hygiene (a completely weird term, we know).
+Lifestyle factors like exercise and diet, routines and schedules, and calming sleep environment are all part of it, and sometimes, select supplements can play an important role too.
 But doing what needs to be done to improve sleep is critical.
 For a deeper dive into how to improve sleep, check out Elektra’s guide to sleep issues.

 There is no managing mood swings if you’re sleep-deprived!